 Limitation on awards and shares available.
-The number of shares initially available for issuance under awards granted pursuant to the 2024 Plan will be the sum of (i) shares, plus (ii) any shares of our common stock which, as of the effective date of the 2024 Plan, remain available for issuance under the 2018 Plan, plus (iii) any shares subject to outstanding awards under the 2018 Plan as of the effective date of the 2024 Plan that become available for issuance under the 2024 Plan thereafter in accordance with its terms.
-The number of shares initially available for issuance will be increased on January 1 of each calendar year beginning in 2025 and ending in 2034, by an amount equal to the lesser of (a) % of the shares of common stock outstanding on the final day of the immediately preceding calendar year and (b) such smaller number of shares as determined by our board of directors.
-No more than shares of common stock may be issued upon the exercise of incentive stock options under the 2024 Plan.
+The number of shares initially available for issuance under awards granted pursuant to the 2024 Plan will be the sum of (i) a number of shares equal to 12% of the shares of our common stock to be outstanding after this offering (on an as-converted basis and after giving effect to the number of shares of common stock to be sold in this offering and assuming the exercise in full of the underwriters' options to purchase additional shares), plus (ii) any shares of our common stock which, as of the effective date of the 2024 Plan, remain available for issuance under the 2018 Plan, plus (iii) any shares subject to outstanding awards under the 2018 Plan as of the effective date of the 2024 Plan that become available for issuance under the 2024 Plan thereafter in accordance with its terms.
+The number of shares initially available for issuance will be increased on January 1 of each calendar year beginning on and including January 1, 2025 and ending on and including January 1, 2034, by an amount equal to the lesser of (a) 5% of the shares of common stock outstanding on the final day of the immediately preceding calendar year, or (b) such smaller number of shares as determined by our board of directors.
+No more than 200,000,000 shares of common stock may be issued upon the exercise of incentive stock options under the 2024 Plan.
 Shares issued under the 2024 Plan may be authorized but unissued shares, shares purchased on the open market or treasury shares.

-If an award under the 2024 Plan or the 2018 Plan expires, lapses, or is terminated, exchanged for, or settled in cash, surrendered, repurchased, cancelled without having been fully exercised, or forfeited, in any case, in a manner that results in us acquiring shares covered by the award at a price not greater than the price paid by the participant for such shares or not issuing any shares covered by the award, any shares subject to such award will, as applicable, become or again be available for new grants under the 2024 Plan.
+If an award under the 2024 Plan or the 2018 Plan expires, lapses, or is terminated, exchanged for, or settled in cash, surrendered, repurchased, cancelled without having been fully exercised or forfeited, in any case, in a manner that results in us acquiring shares covered by the award at a price not greater than the price paid by the participant for such shares or not issuing any shares covered by the award, any shares subject to such award will, as applicable, become or again be available for new grants under the 2024 Plan.
 Awards granted under the 2024 Plan upon the assumption of, or in substitution for, awards authorized or outstanding under a qualifying equity plan maintained by an entity with which we enter into a merger or similar corporate transaction will not reduce the shares available for grant under the 2024 Plan.